junxit/us-congress-bills-117/bill.md

 That—

 - **(1)** Representative Paul Gosar of Arizona be censured;
-- **(2)** Representative Paul Gosar forthwith present himself in the well of the House of Representatives for the pronouncement of censure; and
+- **(2)** Representative Paul Gosar forthwith present himself in the well of the House of Representatives for the pronouncement of censure;
-- **(3)** Representative Paul Gosar be censured with the public reading of this resolution by the Speaker.
+- **(3)** Representative Paul Gosar be censured with the public reading of this resolution by the Speaker; and
+- **(4)** Representative Paul Gosar be, and is hereby, removed from the Committee on Natural Resources and the Committee on Oversight and Reform.